Types of Poultry & Poultry Basics

-There are several types of chickens that are defined into classes of age.
-Knowing these classes will help you decide on proper purchasing and cooking method to ensure accurate preparation.
+There are several types of chickens that are defined in classes of age.
+Knowing these classes will help you decide on the proper purchasing and cooking method to ensure accurate preparation.

 Game hens are typically 5-6 weeks old and are young or immature progenies of a Cornish chicken.
 It is very flavorful.
 The best method of cooking is to split and roast or grill.

-Young and with a tender meat and smooth skin, the fryer chicken is typically 6-8 weeks in age and is relatively lean.
-It will have a flexible breastbone which is a good indication of the age.
+Young and with tender meat and smooth skin, the broiler/fryer chicken is typically 6-8 weeks in age and is lean.
+It will have a flexible breastbone which is a good sign of the age.
 It weighs up to 2kg (4lb) and lends itself well to any cooking method as it is very versatile.

 If there is one thing that is universal, is the worlds’ love for chicken.

-A roaster is a few weeks older than a fryer and there is not much variation between a roaster and a fryer besides the age, which affects flavor and tenderness.
+A roaster is a few weeks older than a fryer.
+There is not much variation between a roaster and a fryer besides the age.
+This can affect flavor and tenderness.
 It has tender young meat with smooth skin.
-The breastbone is less flexible than the fryer and is aged around 8-9 weeks.
+The breastbone is less flexible than the fryer and aged around 8-9 weeks.
 The weight is 2kg and over.
 It is suitable for any cooking method.

-A capon is a surgically castrated male (Caponette will mean chemically castrated).
+A capon is a castrated male (Caponette will mean chemically castrated).
 It has tender meat with soft smooth skin.
-It is bred for well-flavored meat and contains a high proportion of light meat to dark meat and has a relatively high-fat content.
-A Capon is typically 4-6 months old and weight between 2-4 kg (6-10lb) and over.
+A capon is bred for well-flavored meat and contains a high proportion of light meat to dark meat.
+A capon also has a high-fat content.
+A Capon is 4-6 months old and weight between 2-4 kg (6-10lb) and over.
 The preferred method for cooking a capon is roasting.

 A fowl is a mature female.
 It is quite flavorful but less tender than a fryer/roaster.
 The breastbone has no flexibility.
 The age of the fowl is over 7 months and will weight 1kg (2lb) and over.
 The best cooking method for a fowl is to stew or braise.

 Duck is one of my favorite types of poultry due to its exquisite fat and excellent texture.
 If you’ve never had duck before, I implore you to try it.
-There is nothing game-y about duck and it goes very well with a variety of sweet berry sauces, making it even more delicious.
+There is nothing game-y about a duck.
+It goes very well with a variety of sweet berry sauces, making it even more delicious.
 The most common type of duck used is a young duckling.
-It only contains dark meat and large amounts of fat and to make the fatty skin edible, you must render as much fat off the meat as possible.
-Duck has a high percentage of bone and fat to meat and a 2 Kg duck will only feed 2 people while a chicken of the same weight will serve 4.
-Duck can be eaten medium-well to medium and there is no danger of foodborne illness.
+Duck only contains dark meat and large amounts of fat.
+To make the fatty skin edible, you must render as much fat off the meat as possible.
+Duck has a high percentage of bone and fat to meat.
+A 2 Kg duck will only feed 2 people while a chicken of the same weight will serve 4.
+Eating duck at medium-well to medium is fine and there is no danger of foodborne illness.